ApacheEcho/RouteForceRouting/DESIGN_SYSTEM_SPEC.md

 3. **Copy-paste these exact specifications** - no guesswork needed
 4. **All measurements, colors, and styles are defined** - pixel-perfect implementation ready

-**This complete specification replaces the need for Figma Dev Mode!** 🚀
+**This complete specification provides everything needed for implementation!** 🚀